 During his lifetime his work polarised critical and popular opinion.
 Criticised by some as tasteless, transgressive, camp, outrageous (and lauded just as much for the same qualities) and praised by others for its artistry, intellect, craftsmanship and beauty.
 Russell's films are considered to be among the most pioneering and important in post war arts cinema and culture (praised by Fellini himself as ‘the British Fellini') as well as sitting comfortably among a set of cult and transgressive texts.

-Russell's work, however, is gaining new cultural currency with a range of contemporary film makers (Ben Wheatley and Guillermo del Toro for instance) citing the importance of his influence over their own.
-There is even an ongoing internet campaign (#FreeTheDevils) which aims to liberate the complete uncut version of The Devils from Warner Brother's vice like grip.
+Russell's work, however, is gaining new cultural currency with a range of contemporary film makers (such as Ben Wheatley and Guillermo del Toro) citing the importance of his influence over their own.
+There is even an ongoing internet campaign (#FreeTheDevils) which aims to liberate the complete uncut version of The Devils from Warner Bros.

-Please email abstracts (250-300) words to Matt Melia (email@example.com) or Lucy Williams (firstname.lastname@example.org) by no later than Monday, December 12th 2016 and don't forget to include your name, email address and institutional affiliation (if you have one).
+Please email abstracts (250-300) words to Matt Melia (firstname.lastname@example.org) or Lucy Williams (email@example.com) by no later than Monday 6 February 2017 (please note extended deadline) and don't forget to include your name, email address and institutional affiliation (if you have one).
 We look forward to hearing from you.